LeonStansfield/tawnyAV/README.md

 - In order for tawny AV to run, you will need to create a resources directory in the root of the project.
 This directory will contain the following subdirectories and files:
      - shaders (contains .glsl shaders used by shader scenes)
      - images (contains .png images used thoughout the program)
-     - readme (contains the resources used in the readme)
      - cellular_automata (contains the .txt files used to configure cellular automata scenes)
      - tawny-av-params.txt (contains the parameters used by tawny AV)
 - I have provieded an example resources.zip file in the repository.
 Unzip this directory to the root of the project to get started.